LianjiaTech/BELLE/chat/README.md

 ## Usage

 ### macOS
+Recommend using M1/M2 series CPU with 16GB RAM to have the best experience.
+If you encounter slow inference, try closing other apps to release more memory.
+Inference on 8G RAM will be very slow.
+Intel CPUs could possibly run as well (not tested) but could be very slow.

-* Download and put the app anywhere, preferably in `Applications` folder.
+* Download `Chat.Belle.app.zip` from Releases page and put the app anywhere, preferably in `Applications` folder for easier access.
 * Open the app by right click then Ctrl-click `Open`, then click `Open`.
 * The app will prompt the intended model file path and fail to load the model.
 Close the app.
 * Download quantized model from [BELLE-LLaMA-7B-2M-q4](https://huggingface.co/BelleGroup/BELLE-LLaMA-7B-2M-q4/blob/main/belle-model.bin).